ZihaoFU245/chaturbate-dvr/README.md

 # Chaturbate DVR

+> [!IMPORTANT] The main repo is archived and will no longer be maintained, but this repo will keep moving

 A tool to record **multiple** Chaturbate streams.
 Supports macOS, Windows, Linux, and Docker.
 Favicon from [Twemoji](https://github.com/twitter/twemoji).

 ![Image](https://github.com/user-attachments/assets/d71f0aaa-e821-4371-9f48-658a137b42b6)